samuelbadru/golden-square-challenges/design_recipies/reading_time.md

 read_time = estimate_time(text)

 text: a string (e.g. "It was the best of times, it was the worst of times")
-read_time: an integer which represents minutes (e.g. 5 is 5 minutes)
+read_time: a string with the time in minutes interpolated (e.g.  "5.0 minutes").
+A float to account for seconds.

 ## 3. Create Examples as Tests